-This means people with type 2 diabetes who do not use insulin will not need to have a form completed by a health professional to receive subsidised access to BGTS.
-People will need to simply visit their local pharmacy (NDSS Access Point) the next time they need to access BGTS.
-Note: people may be able to avoid a visit and should ask their pharmacy if they can deliver the BGTS along with their medicines to their home.
+This means people with type 2 diabetes who do not use insulin will not need to have a form completed by a health professional to receive subsidised access to blood glucose monitoring strips.
+People will need to simply visit their local pharmacy (NDSS Access Point) the next time they need to access blood glucose monitoring strips.
+Note: people may be able to avoid a visit and should ask their pharmacy if they can deliver the blood glucose monitoring strips along with their medicines to their home.

 People with diabetes are still encouraged to contact their doctor or CDE to discuss blood glucose monitoring and any changes to their diabetes management they may need during COVID-19.
 Health professionals including GPs and CDEs are offering telephone and online appointments for people with diabetes during this period.